animatlabs/animatlabs.github.io/_posts/2026-03-24-htmx-dotnet.md

   │<──────── event: done ──────────────────┤
 ```

 Button click fetches an HTML fragment with SSE attributes.
 HTMX opens the stream and the server pushes step updates as HTML.
 Click "Run with Failure" and ChargePayment throws.
-WorkflowForge compensates ReserveStock and ValidateOrder, all streamed live.
+WorkflowForge then runs compensations in reverse order for every step that had completed up to the failure—including `ChargePayment`'s own `RestoreAsync` (which logs that there is no charge to reverse when the gateway never completed), then `ReserveStock`, then `ValidateOrder` - all streamed live.

 ## The HTML